natenka/pyneng-book-en/docs/source/book/09_functions/3b_func_unpacking_args.rst

     TypeError: config_interface() missing 2 required positional arguments: 'ip_address' and 'mask'

-The error is quite logical: the function expects three arguments and it is given 1 argument - a list.
+Error is quite logical: function expects three arguments and it is given 1 argument - a list.

-In such a situation it is necessary to unpack the arguments.
+In such a situation it is necessary to unpack arguments.
 Just add ``*`` before passing the list as an argument and there is no error anymore:

 .. code:: python